-Replace the drain line cap on the drain line and thread the drain line back to adjacent to the oil pan.

-- 2. Remove the oil fill cap on top of the valve cover. - 3.
+- Replace the drain line cap on the drain line and thread the drain line back to adjacent to the oil pan. - 2.
+Remove the oil fill cap on top of the valve cover. - 3.
 Place a clean funnel within the oil fill cap. - 4.
-Pour the approximately nine (9) quarts of oil in the engine through the funnel, allowing time for the fill to occur.
-As you approach the nineth (9th) quart, slow down (it takes a little time for the oil to move through the oil system) and start watching the fill line on the dipstick.
-(Always clean the dipstick between readings to ensure accuracy.)
+Pour approximately eight (8) quarts of oil in the engine through the funnel, allowing time for the fill to occur.
+(Having 9 quarts on hand allows you to top off as needed as the system could hold this much with all lines filled).
+As you approach the eighth quart, slow down (it takes a little time for the oil to move through the oil system) and start watching the fill line on the dipstick.
+Always clean the dipstick between readings to ensure accuracy.

-Stop filling oil into the system when you reach the FULL mark on the dipstick, regardless of how much oil has been added.
-OVER-FILLING CAN DAMAGE THE SYSTEM!
+Stop filling oil into the system when you reach the full mark on the dipstick, regardless of how much oil has been added.
+Over-filling can damage the system.